Review | Marhaba’s stellar Middle Eastern cooking deserves a permanent spot at Tysons Corner Center

 I’m occupying an uncomfortable two-top in the food court, distracted by all the people, their masks and careful distancing reminders that our lives have been on hold for a long time now: the strangers never met, the conversations never started, the phone numbers never exchanged.
 So much has changed in the past 18 months, and sometimes it can be hard to see or even process, despite the enormity of it all.

 One such change is sitting right in front of me.
 It’s a lamb shank from Marhaba, a new counter at the Tysons food court.
-The large, bone-in lamb lounges atop a mound of turmeric-tinted rice, which has been spooned into a clam-shell container.
+The large, bone-in lamb lounges atop a mound of turmeric-tinted rice, which has been spooned into a clamshell container.
 The meat, fragrant of cloves and green cardamom, falls from the bone with only the slightest application of your fork — your plastic fork.
 This disconnect between luxurious preparation and carryout packaging is almost impossible to reconcile, I find.
 This is white-tablecloth Yemeni cooking disguised as mall food, and my mind is racing faster than that choo-choo doing laps next to me.

 I would come to find out that Marhaba is one of the precious few gifts that we can trace to the pandemic.
 It’s a gift, of course, that involves loss.
 A lot of loss.
 Reem Choudhury is the specialty leasing manager for Macerich, the owner of Tysons Corner Center.
 She’s the one responsible for securing temporary tenants when spaces are available.
 We already knew the pandemic was a killer, but it’s also a taskmaster, as Choudhury can attest.
 She has had to sign upwards of 40 temporary tenants into the mall, including Marhaba, trying to fill the spaces abandoned by coronavirus casualties.